Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

 A graphical plot of continuum-subtracted SHS pixel intensities against equivalent SHASSA pixel intensities should return a linear relation with a common zero point if the reduction and intensity calibration have been properly carried out and assuming the photographic intensity values are unsaturated and fall on the straight-line portion of the characteristic curve.
 The gradient of this plot is the CF for the image (see below).
 If the CF determined from the comparison plot is well behaved, it is applicable to full resolution SHS data for the entire field.
 Unfortunately, some survey fields exhibited very little diffuse emission making calibration for these fields less straightforward.
 In such case a careful search for small areas of discrete, low intensity \ha\ emission in the unvignetted zone of the field was made, including any known large planetary nebulae.
 This enabled pixel by pixel comparisons between the two surveys to deliver appropriate CFs.

 The process is illustrated for field HAL0970 (Figure~\ref{fig:HAL0970}).
 We show the calibration plot of the selected rectangular subregions as Figure~\ref{fig:HAL0970_plot}.
 The points from each subregion are plotted as a different colour.
 The magenta points are from three subregions (1--3) inside the unvignetted part of the field, and the blue points represent the bright \HII\ region M~17 (region 4), also located within the unvignetted part of the field.
-These align with the magenta points on the one trend, but show the effect of bright photographic saturation, seen above 500 rayleighs.
-A least-squares linear fit to the magenta and blue data points below 500\,R is also plotted, with a gradient of 14.0 SHS pixel counts per rayleigh.
+These align with the magenta points on the one trend, but show the effect of bright photographic saturation, seen above 500\,R. A least-squares linear fit to the magenta and blue data points below 500\,R is also plotted, with a gradient of 14.0\,counts\,pix$^{-1}$\,R$^{-1}$.
 This demonstrates that if provided areas are chosen from within the unvignetted field, consistent CFs are obtained giving confidence in its applicability across the field.
-However, if pixel-pixel comparisons are made from the sub-regions in Figure~\ref{fig:HAL0970_plot} which sample data from the vignetted regions of the field (green, red and orange points; regions 5--7), the agreement is poor and varied.
-The spread in SHS counts is artificial and results from applying the flat field correction to the underexposed areas of film.
+However, if pixel-pixel comparisons are made from the sub-regions in Figure~\ref{fig:HAL0970_plot}, which sample data from the vignetted regions of the field (green, red and orange points; regions 5--7), the agreement is poor and varied.
+The spread in counts is artificial and results from applying the flat field correction to the underexposed areas of film.

-We also illustrate the calibration plot for HAL0175 which is a field of intense \ha\ emission centred on the Eta Carina nebula (Figure~\ref{fig:HAL0175_plot}).
-Because of this, the \ha\ exposure was reduced to two hours, so photographic saturation sets in at a higher than usual level of 700 -- 800 R. The plot illustrates beautifully the effect of flux oversubtraction at high surface brightness, as the SR `continuum' image also saturates in the brightest section of the Carina nebula.
-A linear fit to the data between 50 and 700\,R is plotted as a red dashed line, with a gradient (CF) of 11.2 SHS pixel counts per rayleigh.
+We also illustrate the calibration plot for HAL0175, which is a field of intense \ha\ emission centred on the Carina nebula (Figure~\ref{fig:HAL0175_plot}).
+Because of this, the \ha\ exposure was reduced to two hours, so photographic saturation sets in at a higher level of 700 -- 800\,R. The plot illustrates beautifully the effect of flux over-subtraction at high surface brightness, as the SR `continuum' image also saturates in the brightest section of the Carina nebula.
+A linear fit to the data between 50 and 700\,R is plotted as a red dashed line, with a gradient (CF) of 11.2\,counts\,pix$^{-1}$\,R$^{-1}$.
 This calibration process was repeated for all 233 SHS fields.
-As a result, more fields now have reliable CFs than were determined by Pierce (2005) and the data are presented in Table~\ref{tab:main}.
-The comparison plots for six well-behaved SHS fields are shown in Figure~\ref{fig:comparison_plots}.
-Here an essentially linear pixel-intensity relation can be seen between the SHS and SHASSA data and the linear fits are overlaid.
-A further six fields with some caveats are illustrated in Figure~\ref{fig:comparison_plots2}.
+As a result, more fields now have reliable CFs than were determined by Pierce (2005), and the data are presented in Table~\ref{tab:main} after being assigned individual quality flags on a ranking scale of 1, 2, or 3.